vasantivmahajan/Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-/README.md

 Step 3: Predicting user's future trips:

   Step 3.1: We used Train Matchbox Recommender module to train a recommendation model based on the Matchbox recommender engine and used   Score Matchbox Recommender to generate recommendations.
 We computed the triplets eg: userid, listingid and ageweights (age weights are   the weights that were computed by our neural network for every listing in Step 2.
-We chose age_weight of the age group in which the     user belongs to).
+We chose age_weight of the age group to which the     user belongs to).
 Refer to the Train Matchbox Recommender module [here](https://msdn.microsoft.com/en-us/library/azure/dn905987.aspx).

   Step 3.2: We trained the data and computed the top 25 recommendations for the user based on their age weights.
 Once we got the top 25   recommendations, we sorted these recommendations by their age weights and top 15 listings were chosen for the user.